olliephillips/froxy/README.md

 # Froxy

-## Fencer proxy with web socket relay
+## Fencer proxy with websocket relay

 Work in progress